Envvar Naming Scopes

 - A variable that is used in more than one service is a global envvar.

-- Mandatory when used in a service, a global envvar must have a local counterpart.
+- If applicapable, a global envvar has a local counterpart.

-- Variables that do not belong to any service are by definition global.
+- Variables that are not limited to any service are by definition global.

-A local envvar always starts with the service name like POSTPROCESSING_LOG_FILE
+A local envvar always starts with the service name such as POSTPROCESSING_LOG_FILE

 .